- CITI Course in the Responsible Conduct of Research

 - Nature – Policy on Plagiarism: “Nature Publishing Group is part of CrossCheck, an initiative to help editors verify the originality of submitted manuscripts.
 As part of this process, selected submitted manuscripts are scanned and compared with the CrossCheck database.
 If a case of plagiarism comes to light after a paper is published in a Nature journal, the journal will conduct a preliminary investigation.
 If plagiarism is found, the journal will contact the author’s institute and funding agencies.” .

 - The American Economic Association – CrossCheck: “In an effort to prevent plagiarism, the American Economic Association subscribes to CrossCheck to screen its submissions.
 CrossCheck has a ‘database of current and archival scholarly literature’ and uses the Ithenticate tool to ‘compare authored work against the content in the database and highlight matching or similar text for further editorial review.’
 Submission to AEA journals implies permission of the Association to check the submission electronically for plagiarism, using the CrossCheck system.”
+(Content no longer available.)